Engee documentation

 Yes

-# Nominal shaft angular velocity — nominal angular speed of the shaft
+# Nominal shaft angular velocity — nominal angular velocity of the shaft

 Details

-The angular speed of the rotating shaft corresponding to a given volumetric efficiency.
-This value under standard operating conditions is usually given in the manufacturer’s specification.
-The unit uses this parameters to calculate leakage flow and friction torque.
+The angular velocity of the rotating shaft corresponding to a given volumetric efficiency.
+This value is usually specified in the manufacturer’s specification under standard operating conditions.
+The unit uses this parameter to calculate the leakage rate and the friction torque.

 Dependencies